Saturday, July 29, 2017

 -"When Matthew’s Gospel was translated from the original Aramaic to Greek, there arose a problem which did not confront the evangelist when he first composed his account of Christ’s life.
 In Aramaic the word kepha has the same ending whether it refers to a rock or is used as a man’s name.
 In Greek, though, the word for rock, petra, is feminine in gender.
 The translator could use it for the second appearance of kepha in the sentence, but not for the first because it would be inappropriate to give a man a feminine name.
 So he put a masculine ending on it, and hence Peter became Petros." (https://www.catholic.com/tract/peter-and-the-papacy)

--If Jesus had to change the gender from feminine to masculine in order to address Peter, then all that point indicates is that (1) rock is usually feminine and (2) Peter is a male.
+-If Jesus had to change the gender from feminine to masculine in order to address Peter, then all that really tells us is that (1) rock is usually feminine and (2) Peter is a male.
 The Greek word has a gender.
-It had that gender long before the authors of the New Testament associated the term with church foundations.
+It had that gender long before the authors of the New Testament associated the term with the foundation of the church.

 -The Greek New Testament does use the Aramaic Cephas in reference to Peter (1 Corinthians 15:5; Galatians 2:14).
-It is also true that if Matthew wanted to tell us that Peter is the rock upon which the church is built, he could have used petros twice in the same sentence ("you are petros and upon this petros I will build my church").
-But two separate terms are used in Matthew 16:18 (petros and petra).
+It is also true that if Matthew wanted to tell us that Peter is the rock upon which the church is built, he could have used petros twice in the same sentence (i.e. "you are petros and upon this petros I will build my church").
+However, two separate terms are used in Matthew 16:18.

--In addition, the New Testament does apply the feminine petra to the man Jesus Christ (Romans 9:33; 1 Corinthians 10:4; 1 Peter 2:8).
-There are no Aramaic manuscript copies of Matthew, which means any discussion of such involves speculation.
-Scripture does not use the terms petros and petra interchangeably.
+-The New Testament does apply the feminine petra to the man Jesus Christ (Romans 9:33; 1 Corinthians 10:4; 1 Peter 2:8).
+Further, there are no Aramaic manuscript copies of Matthew, which means any discussion of such involves speculation.

 • The Meaning Of The Keys, Binding, And Loosing: